-Goal 4: Faculty workload realistically positions faculty to implement culturally responsive pedagogy effectively.

-Issue 7.
+- Goal 1: Planning and decision making is informed by regular review of quantitative and qualitative data. - Goal 1: Foothill College faculty, staff, and administrators are racially diverse. - A. Racially diverse employees are retained. - B. Policies or procedures around course assignments do not disproportionately impact faculty of color. - Goal 2: Faculty are supported in their efforts to iteratively self-evaluate their proficiency with culturally responsive pedagogy. - Goal 3: Content and pedagogy are inclusive of and created with communities of color in mind. - Goal 4: The college creates an Ethnic Studies division, and hires demographically diverse faculty. - Issue 8.
 Microaggressions and unconscious bias negatively affect experience and learning for students of color.
 As we aim to improve the culture of Foothill College to a more welcoming and safe space for students, we must consider how students experience the racial climate of our college.
 Racial microaggressions are daily verbal, behavioral, or environmental messages that communicate harmful slights and insults about people of color.
-Whether intentional or unintentional, racial microaggressions shame racial/ethnic minorities and are ingrained in systems that perpetuate racism.
-36 Making assumptions about a student's knowledge or interest in something based on their ethnicity is extremely problematic.
+Whether intentional or unintentional, racial microaggressions shame racial/ethnic minorities and are ingrained in systems that perpetuate racism Making assumptions about a student's knowledge or interest in something based on their ethnicity is extremely problematic.
 Asking a student what sport they play because you assume they are an athlete, or asking their opinion about a certain dish, assuming they are familiar with or enjoy all traditional foods from their country of heritage, are both examples of racial microaggressions that can make for an unwelcoming space.
-Beyond slights and shaming, we as educators must also be mindful to not dismiss or ignore cultural behaviors, especially when entering community-identified spaces.
+Beyond slights and shaming, we as educators must also be mindful to not dismiss or ignore cultural behaviors in any campus space, and Miss.
 In such spaces, walking into a room without greeting others, or dismissing someone who greets you, is a microaggression and can be considered disrespectful.
 Policing or surveilling ethnically minoritized students in community spaces can result in feelings of fear and lack of safety for our students.